Are you interested in becoming a BIRN DJ?

-- All BIRN members meet every Monday night at 6:00pm in 22 The Fenway, Room 112.
-If you're interested in joining, come to the first meeting of the semester* and you'll get all the details about the organization, our training process, and how to sign up.
+- All BIRN members meet weekly.
+If you’re interested in joining, come to the first meeting of the semester and you’ll get all the details about the organization, our training process, and how to sign up.

-- If you choose to join, you will be assigned (based on your scheduling preferences) to a morning radio show that you will attend weekly to receive your DJ training.
+- When you join, you will be assigned (based on your scheduling preferences) to a morning radio show that you will attend weekly to receive your DJ training.
 All new members learn to DJ on the air in small groups with an experienced trainer.
 The morning shows are a music & news format, and you choose the music.

 - When you complete the first five weeks of training (which includes successfully performing your weekly show, attending the Monday night meetings, and completing some additional required steps), you cross a threshold after which the other BIRN activities become available to you (live recording, promotions, etc.).
 At that point you may either continue your morning show without your trainer for the remainder of the semester, or create an original show (alone or with co-hosts) for any available time slot.

 - Once you have completed a full semester in good standing, you can return in later semesters to continue your past show, or create a new one.

 - There is an optional single-credit course, MTEC-200, that you can take to receive a grade and college credit for your participation in the BIRN.
-The course is not required to participate; your experience is the same either way.
+The course is not required to participate.